Pylons/pyramid/docs/narr/project.rst

 It will listen on port 5432.

 .. note:: During development, it's often useful to run ``paster serve`` using its ``--reload`` option.
-When any Python module your project uses, changes, it will restart the server, which makes development easier, as changes to Python code under ``repoze.bfg`` is not put into effect until the server restarts.
+When any Python module your project uses, changes, it will restart the server, which makes development easier, as changes to Python code under :mod:`repoze.bfg` is not put into effect until the server restarts.

 Viewing the Application
 -----------------------